 the last half of august brought us to sunny alberta. big sky country. we spent a week with kylie's mom and a week with my parents. fantastic vacation with wonderful family and great friends. the weather cooperated as well, with hot sunny days and minimal wind.

-we did the drive out in 2 days, stopping for a picnic with our long lost friend julie, in revelstoke. julie won't let me take a straight shot, so this is what we've got. its a good angle for her.
+lost friend julie, in revelstoke. julie won't let me take a straight shot, so this is what we've got. its a good angle for her.

 after picnicing with julie, we drove another hour and a half to golden, where we piled into a motel room and promptly (and thankfully) all fell asleep. starting in golden the next day gave us plenty of time for stops. our longest stop was on the bow valley parkway just past canmore. the jeru creek hike leads up a beautiful canyon and quickly turns into easy rockhopping and scrambling. ty loved it.